CopernicusMarineInsitu/INSTACTraining/README.md

 # OceanData_NoteBooks
-Examples of data processing with python using  netCDF files.
+Examples of data processing with python notebooks using netCDF files.